Sensor-Noise Mitigation in Extremum Seeking Control Using Adaptive Numerical Differentiation

 Figures \ref{fig:ex1_y} and \ref {fig:ex1_u} show the results of implementing ESC and ESC/AISE on the quadratic cost given by \eqref{eq:cost_func} with the sensor noise $v$ shown in Figure \ref{fig:ex1_noise}, which shows that, while both methods drive $u$ to a neighborhood of the minimizer 0, for all $k \ge 1500,$ the disruptions of $u$ due to sensor noise are less visible in the response of ESC/AISE, which shows that the performance of ESC/AISE is less degraded by sensor noise.

 To further test the sensitivity of ESC and ESC/AISE to sensor noise, 200 random trials are performed.
-The average RMSE values computed over the 200 trials are shown in Table \ref{tab:ex1_MC_RMSE}, which shows that, in the presence of sensor noise, ESC/AISE has overall better performance. { $\diamond$}
+The average RMSE values computed over the 200 trials are shown in Table \ref{tab:ex1_MC_RMSE}, which suggests that, in the presence of sensor noise, ESC/AISE has overall better performance. { $\diamond$}

 \end{exam}

 \begin{exam} Consider an ABS implemented in a single-wheel system with dynamics